microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 # YARP Tunneling

 ## Introduction
 While many organizations are moving their computing to the cloud, there are occasions where you need to be able to run some services in a local datacenter.
 The problem then is if you need to be able to communicate with those services from the cloud.
-Creating a VPN network connection to Azure or other cloud provider is possible, but usually involves a lot of red tape, configuration and opens up two networks to each other.
+Creating a VPN network connection to Azure or other cloud provider is possible, but usually involves a lot of red tape and configuration complexity as the two networks need to be integrated.

-If all that the cloud needs to access is resources that are exposed over http, then a simpler solution is to have a gateway that will route traffic to the remote resource.
-Outbound connections over https are not usually blocked, so having a on-prem gateway make an outbound connection to the cloud, is the easiest way to establish the route.
+If all that the cloud needs to access is resources that are exposed over http, then a simpler solution is to have a gateway that can route traffic to the remote resource.
+Additionally, outbound connections over http(s) are not usually blocked, so having a on-prem gateway make an outbound connection to the cloud, is the easiest way to establish the route.
 This is the basis behind the [Azure Relay](https://docs.microsoft.com/en-us/azure/azure-relay/relay-what-is-it) service offering.

-That is the principle of the gateway feature for YARP.
+That is the principle of the tunnel feature for YARP.
 You operate two instances of the YARP proxy service, configured as a tunnel.
-The advantage over Relay is that using a reverse proxy as an on-prem gateway means that back end services can be talked to without needing to modify the server configuration.
-This is particularly useful for services that may have been written by a 3rd party, or are no longer under active developemnt, and so making changes to the configuration is complicated and expensive.
+The advantage over Azure Relay is that using a reverse proxy as an on-prem gateway means that both cloud and back end services can be used without needing to update the application other than addresses.
+This is particularly useful for services that may have been written by a 3rd party, or are no longer under active development, and so making changes to the configuration is complicated and expensive.
+Relay requires the sender and reciever to be updated to use its connection protocol.

 ![Tunnel diagram](https://github.com/assets/95136/52d7491b-6e8a-4a2c-a51d-0734b3e41930)